godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Immune to that affinity
 				- Dire Weakness to opposite element AND Weakness to 1 Status.
 			- Affinity Combination Specialist
+				- 3 affinities; 1 combination affinity and its components
+				- Immune to combo, resistance bonus to components.
+				- Dire Weakness to opposite combo, normal Weakness ITS components.
+			- Status Specialist
+				- 1 Status
+				- immune to that status.
+				- Dire Weakness to 2 elements.